• Train

 What is OpenCV?

-OpenCV is written in C and C++.
+The authors wrote OpenCV in C and C++.
 It runs under the most popular operating systems, such as GNU/Linux, OS X, Windows, Android, iOS, etc. It is available for free under the Apache 2 license.
-There is active development on interfaces for Python, Ruby, Matlab, and other languages.
-The OpenCV library contains over 2500 algorithms, extensive documentation, and sample code for real-time computer vision.

 opencv demo example of object detection